Tracking the June 2026 European Heatwave with EuroMeteo Real-Time Data

 This article shows how to use the EuroMeteo Explorer to track a cross-border heatwave like this one in near real-time, using the actual data flowing through the MeteoGate platform.
 If you want to understand the infrastructure behind that platform, the companion article EuroMeteo: Real-Time European Weather Data Explained covers the technical background.

-The Omega Block Pattern
+The High-Pressure Pattern

 Tropical Nights